priyansh472/Char-Room-Server/README.md

 ```bash
   brew install gcc
 ```
-and in this way we can insatll gcc on our system.
+And in this way we can insatll gcc on our system.

 Now, In order to deploy the Chat Room Server, first we have to compile the server.cpp and client.cpp files by commands: